ReportsVena vs Aleph

 Aleph

 Aleph is an AI-native, spreadsheet-first FP&A platform founded by Albert Gozzi and Santiago Perez De Rosso.
-Backed by Khosla Ventures, Bain Capital Ventures and Y Combinator with $46 million in total funding, Aleph has grown 10X since its Series A and reports an 80% win rate in competitive evaluations.
+Backed by Khosla Ventures, Bain Capital Ventures and Y Combinator with $46 million in total funding (Series B September 2025), Aleph has grown 10X since its Series A and reports an 80% win rate in competitive evaluations.

 Aleph's architecture inserts a central data, semantic and calculation layer between source systems and spreadsheets.
 Finance teams continue modeling in Excel or Google Sheets, but those spreadsheets are no longer the system of record.
 Aleph becomes the single source of truth, handling data ingestion, transformation, governance and AI-driven analysis behind the scenes.